 Ten days after the crash, Bernard O’Reilly set out on foot to find the Stinson wreckage.
 Through his superior bush skills and determination he found the crash site and to his surprise, two survivors in desperate need of medical attention.

 After boiling the billy and making the survivors comfortable, Bernard left them to organise a rescue party.
-This year O’Reilly’s commemorates 80 years of the Stinson rescue, and subsequently O’Reilly’s have hosted two iconic walks to retrace Bernard O’Reilly’s famous journey through mountainous rainforest terrain as he searched for the survivors of the Stinson plane crash.
+This year O’Reilly’s commemorates 82 years of the Stinson rescue, and subsequently O’Reilly’s will host an iconic walk to retrace Bernard O’Reilly’s famous journey through mountainous rainforest terrain as he searched for the survivors of the Stinson plane crash.

 The Stinson flight facts

 - Aircraft name was ‘City of Brisbane’, Registration VH-UHH

 - Flight path from Archerfield airport in Brisbane to Sydney Airport via Lismore

 - Crashed into terrain in Lamington National Park on the 19th February,1937